 Getting a campaign setup is as easy as setting up an online GoFund me profile and promoting it on social media.
 (3) Your best supporters are always going to be your friends and family.
 Otherwise you could also go through the old school route and pass out flyers at your church, school, etc. This is going to take a great deal of time and energy, so plan to start fundraising at least 1-year before your intended date of travel.
 The best time to climb Kilimanjaro is between June to October and December to February.
 That’s beacuse weather’s warm during this period and the mountain’s trails are much easier to navigate with a group.

-Although if you’d like to skip fundraising in order to make a donation to a local charity, ask your operator to line up a list of prospects that align with your values.
+Although if you’d like to skip fundraising in order to make a donation to a local charity, ask your tour operator to line up a list of prospects that align with your values.
 Once you’ve narrowed down three, conduct an interview and choose a beneficiary.
 Agree on formalities and always donate the money in person.

 Step 2.
 Book Your Trip